turtlecoin/turtlecoin-docs/docs/guides/mining/XMRIG-Guide.md

 XMRig uses separate miners for CPU and GPU, you need to download a CPU and GPU miner separately and run two separate instances on your computer.

+**Please note that currently XMRig only supports CPU mining for TurtleCoin**

 ## Downloading and Installing for Windows

 XMRig has separate miners for CPU and GPU.
 You can download them from here: